gshanemiller/congestion/README.md

 * [1] contains a correction to [3] and also describes DCQCN with ECN but not Carousel.
 ECN requires switches/routers to be ECN enabled.
 Equinix does not or cannot do ECN, for example.
 * [1] concludes DCQCN is better than Timely
 * [9] describes another approach handily beating Timely, however, the "deployment of RCC relies on high precision clock synchronization throughout the datacenter network.
 Some recent research efforts can reduce the upper bound of clock synchronization within a datacenter to a few hundred nanoseconds, which is sufficient for our work."
-* Timely congestion control therefore is the least proscriptive, and probably worst performing
+* Timely congestion control therefore is the least proscriptive, and probably worst performing.
+I would note most DPDK/RDMA work like [RAMCloud](https://dl.acm.org/doi/pdf/10.1145/2806887) rely on lossless packet hardware atypical in corporate data centers.
+This is another reason why Timely is in scope
 * eRPC [6,7] uses Carousel [8] and Timely [3,4,5] to good effect
-* It's not clear at the time of this writing exactly where Timely stops and Carousel roles and responsibilities start

 # Build Code
 In an empty directory do the following assuming you have a C++ tool chain and cmake installed: